bcgov/ols-geocoder/docs/src/content/docs/batch-geocoder/registration.md

 2. If you don't have an active BCeID account, please register for a *basic BCeID* account at https://www.bceid.ca/

 3. Using your BCeID account, try to log in to the batch geocoder located at https://apps.gov.bc.ca/pub/cpf/secure/ws/apps/geocoder/.
-You will be rejected but don’t take it hard.
+You will be rejected but don't take it hard.
 This process registers your account with the system.

 4. Add a comment to your existing ticket containing your BCeID account name.
 We will then grant your account with access to the batch geocoder.